Self-Modifying Code in Open-Ended Evolutionary Systems: Recent Advances in Implementing Open-Ended Evolutionary Systems

-There are a number of computational systems of which Avida \citep{Ofria.2004} and Geb \citep{Channon.2010} are two prominent examples.
-Usually digital organisms are represented by assembly code competing for limited CPU resources.
-Most of these systems extrinsically implement common shortcuts such as replication and a certain fitness function, which makes them a powerful tool to explore biological questions such as the genotype-phenotype mapping \citep{Fortuna.2017z77} in a highly controlled way.
-Another strength of computational systems is that they usually involve visualisations, e.g. \cite{Sims.1994}, and with that help exploring complex evolutionary dynamics.
-With respect to open-endedness, however, \cite{Pugh.2017} point out that none of these systems has generated explosions of complexity, as seen in biological evolution during transitions and therefore something must still be missing.
-With Voxelbuild, \cite{Pugh.2017} contributed the most relevant computational system in this respect.
-A first prototype demonstrated that a certain organisation of voxels emerged which was used as a stepping stone for yet other organisations appearing later.
-This seems to be similar to combinatorial evolution.
+There are several computational systems of which Avida \cite{Ofria.2004} and Geb \cite{Channon.2010} are two prominent examples.
+Usually digitally simulated organisms are represented by assembly code competing for limited CPU resources.
+Most of these systems extrinsically implement common shortcuts such as replication and a certain fitness function, which makes them a powerful tool to explore biological questions such as the genotype-phenotype mapping \cite{Fortuna.2017z77} in a highly controlled way.
+Another strength of computational systems is that they usually involve visualisations, e.g., Sims \cite{Sims.1994}, and with that help exploring complex evolutionary dynamics.
+With respect to open-endedness, however, Pugh et al. \cite{Pugh.2017} point out that none of these systems has generated explosions of complexity, as seen in biological evolution during transitions and therefore something must still be missing.
+With Voxelbuild, Pugh et al. \cite{Pugh.2017} contributed the most relevant computational system in this respect.
+A first prototype demonstrated that a certain organisation of voxels emerged which was used as a steppingstone for yet other organisations appearing later.
+This seems to be like combinatorial evolution.
 Additionally, they report that exaptation occurred, which reminds of the evolutionary biology studies.